andrew/ultimate-awesome/README.md

 - [awesome-varnish](https://github.com/huayra/awesome-varnish) - The A-list of awesome Varnish and VCL related software, libraries, tools and resources, inspired by awesome-postgresql.
 - [awesome-vegan](https://github.com/Icy-Thought/awesome-vegan) - A Markdown based fork of the Vegan Cheatsheet. .
 - [telegram-list](https://github.com/j2a1ck/telegram-list) - List of good Telegram channel in Persian.
+- [awesome-riboseq](https://github.com/JackCurragh/awesome-riboseq) - A list of bioinformatic tools for working with Ribo-Seq data.
 - [stars](https://github.com/jameswlane/stars) - A curated list of my GitHub stars.
 - [awesome-nba-data](https://github.com/JovaniPink/awesome-nba-data) - A curated list of awesome NBA Data and resources.
 - [awesome-identity](https://github.com/kvnyu24/awesome-identity) - A curated list of resources related to identity, privacy, and reputation.